 Who are Grenoble Scientific ?Grenoble Scientific is an independent partner of NeutronOptics Grenoble and work in close collaboration with them.
 It is managed by Dr E.A.
 Hewat, a former scientist with the Grenoble C.E.A.
 (Commissariat à l'Énergie Atomique) who holds a D.Phil. from Oxford University in electron microscopy and imaging.
 NeutronOptics will increasingly specialise in their original area, while Grenoble Scientific will work more generally in scientific imaging.
-The new company has been created because of the growing number of clients for imaging products, which now exceeds the capacity of the original company.

 So which company should you approach and why ?You may approach either company, and depending on your requirement and their work load, you will be directed to the most appropriate.

 As a small company with scientific rather than industrial expertise, we depend on larger companies to provide most of the components.
 There are many manufacturers of CCD cameras of course, but few provide a complete scientific imaging solution.
 For example, neutron imaging cameras have usually been custom made from mass-market components by a few national research laboratories, and not commercially available, since they represent a very small market for a big company.
 Even when they are, they are very expensive, since big company overheads are high for small market products.